bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:08:14

-There's also a thing of where do you draw the line?
-Because we do have vanity addresses and you can sort of use that as well to create stuff.
+There's also a thing of where do you draw the line, because we do have vanity addresses and you can sort of use that as well to create stuff.
-At what point are you sure it's a vanity address and at what point [trails off]
+At what point are you sure it's a vanity address and at what point...

 Sjors Provoost: 00:08:26